MatthewRonaldJohnson/README-Generator/README.md

 ## Description

 This program allows a developer to quickly generate a README for their project.
+For a video walkthrough of how this program works check out this [video](https://www.youtube.com/watch?v=jX13MV1RMBE).
+In the Output folder of this Repo you will find an example of a README generated using this program.

 ## Installation Instructions